Palestinians see victory in Gaza truce as Israel warns Hamas - WTMJ

 “We see such huge destruction here, it’s the first time in history we’ve seen this,” said Azhar Nsair.
 “The cease-fire is for people who didn’t suffer, who didn’t lose their loved ones, whose homes were not bombed.”

-Rescue workers were still recovering bodies from areas that had been too dangerous to enter.
-Five were collected Friday in the southern Gaza town of Khan Younis, including that of a 3-year-old, the Red Crescent emergency service said.
+Rescue workers were still recovering bodies.
+Five were collected Friday in the town of Khan Younis, including that of a 3-year-old, the Red Crescent emergency service said.

-Like the three previous wars, the latest round of fighting ended inconclusively.
-Israel claimed it inflicted heavy damage on Hamas but once again was unable to halt the rockets.

-Hamas also claimed victory but faces the daunting challenge of rebuilding in a territory already suffering from high unemployment and a coronavirus outbreak, and from years of blockade by Egypt and Israel.
+Tens of thousands returned home after sheltering in U.N. schools.
+At the peak, 66,000 people were crammed inside, but on Friday the number fell under 1,000, U.N. spokesman Sephane Dujarric said.

+After the cease-fire, the U.N. sent 13 trucks with food, COVID-19 vaccines, medical supplies and medicines into Gaza.
+The world body also allocated $18.6 million in emergency humanitarian aid.

 Hamas and other militant groups fired over 4,000 rockets at Israeli cities.
 Dozens landed as far north as the bustling commercial capital of Tel Aviv.

-Israel, meanwhile, carried out hundreds of airstrikes.
-A senior Israeli army official said Israel hit 1,600 “military targets” during the 11-day conflict.
+Israel, meanwhile, conducted hundreds of airstrikes.
+A senior Israeli army official said it hit 1,600 “military targets.”

-The United States, Israel’s closest and most important ally, initially backed what it said was Israel’s right to self-defense against indiscriminate rocket fire.
-But as fighting dragged on and deaths mounted, the Americans increasingly pressured Israel to stop the offensive.
+The United States, Israel’s closest and most important ally, initially backed what it called Israel’s right to self-defense against indiscriminate rocket fire.
+But as fighting dragged on and deaths mounted, the Americans increasingly pressured Israel to stop the offensive, and Egypt brokered the cease-fire.

+U.S. Secretary of State Antony Blinken plans to visit the region “to discuss recovery efforts and working together to build better futures for Israelis and Palestinians.” the State Department said.
+He spoke Friday with Palestinian President Mahmoud Abbas, who asked that Washington follow up on stopping Israeli measures in Jerusalem, like raids on the Al-Aqsa Mosque and the planned evictions of Palestinians from the Sheikh Jarrah neighborhood, Abbas’ office said.

 President Joe Biden welcomed the cease-fire.
 He said the U.S. was committed to helping Israel replenish its supply of interceptor missiles and to working with the internationally recognized Palestinian Authority — not Hamas — to provide humanitarian aid to Gaza.

+The Palestinian militants claimed Netanyahu had agreed to halt further Israeli actions at Al-Aqsa and the Sheikh Jarrah evictions.
+An Egyptian official said only that tensions in Jerusalem “will be addressed.”

 Netanyahu faced heavy criticism from members of his hawkish, nationalist base.
-Gideon Saar, a former ally who leads a small party opposed to the prime minister, called the cease-fire “embarrassing.”
+Gideon Saar, a former ally who leads a small party, called the cease-fire “embarrassing.”

 Itamar Ben Gvir, head of the far-right Jewish Power party, told Israeli TV’s Channel 13 that, with the cease-fire, the government “spat in the face of residents of southern Israel,” and said it should topple Hamas and reoccupy Gaza.

-The World Health Organization says 30 health facilities in Gaza were damaged, with one clinic destroyed and another with significant damage.
-An airstrike damaged the only facility in Gaza processing coronavirus tests, forcing a halt to testing in the territory.

-Fabrizio Carboni, regional director for the Near and Middle East at the International Committee of the Red Cross, estimated there were “several hundred” pieces of unexploded ordnance strewn in Gaza, adding that medical supplies were a pressing need.

 Krauss reported from Jerusalem.
-Associated Press writers Isabel DeBre in Dubai, United Arab Emirates, Laurie Kellman in Tel Aviv, Jamey Keaten in Geneva, Iris Samuels in Helena, Montana, and Karin Laub in the West Bank contributed.
+Associated Press writers Isabel DeBre in Dubai, United Arab Emirates, Laurie Kellman in Tel Aviv, Edith M. Lederer at the United Nations, Jamey Keaten in Geneva, Iris Samuels in Helena, Montana, and Karin Laub in the West Bank contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.